Philadelphia Museum of Art: In popular culture

-Besides being known for its architecture and collections, the Philadelphia Art Museum has in recent decades become known due to the role it played in the Rocky filmsRocky (1976) and seven of its eight sequels, II, III, V, Rocky Balboa, Creed, Creed II, and Creed III.
+Besides being known for its architecture and collections, the Philadelphia Museum of Art has in recent decades become known due to the role it played in the Rocky filmsRocky (1976) and seven of its eight sequels, II, III, V, Rocky Balboa, Creed, Creed II, and Creed III.
 Visitors to the museum are often seen mimicking Rocky Balboa's (portrayed by Sylvester Stallone) famous run up the east entrance stairs, informally nicknamed the Rocky Steps.
 Screen Junkies named the museum's stairs the second most famous movie location behind only Grand Central Terminal in New York.

 An 8.5 ft tall bronze statue of the Rocky Balboa character was commissioned in 1980 and placed at the top of the stairs in 1982 for the filming of Rocky III.
 After filming was complete, Stallone donated the statue to the city of Philadelphia.
 The Philadelphia Art Commission eventually decided to relocate the statue to the now-defunct Spectrum sports arena due to controversy over its prominent placement at the top of the museum's front stairs and questions about its artistic merit.
 The statue was placed briefly on top of the stairs again for the 1990 film Rocky V and then returned to the Spectrum.
 In 2006, the statue was relocated to a new display area on the north side of the base of the stairs.

 The museum provides the backdrop for concerts and parades because of its location at the end of the Ben Franklin Parkway.
 The Museum's east entrance area played host to the American venue of the international Live 8 concert held on July 2, 2005, with musical artists including Dave Matthews Band, Linkin Park and Maroon 5.
 The Philadelphia Freedom Concert, orchestrated and headlined by Elton John, was held two days later on the same outdoor stage from the Live 8 concert while a preceding ball was held inside the museum.

+The opening twenty-minute sequence of Color Me Barbra, Barbra Streisand's second television special, was filmed at the museum, as was the acclaimed nine-minute museum sequence in the 1980 film Dressed to Kill.

 On September 26, 2015, the Festival of Families event, attended by Pope Francis, was held along the Ben Franklin Parkway with musical performances by various acts within Eakins Oval in front of the museum, as well as in Logan Square.

 On April 27, 2017, the 2017 NFL draft was held at the museum through April 29 of that year.

-On February 8, 2018, the victory parade for the Philadelphia Eagles' win in Super Bowl LII finished upon the museum steps, where players and team personnel gave speeches from a lectern to the large crowd gathered along Ben Franklin Parkway.
+On February 8, 2018, the victory parade for the Philadelphia Eagles' win in Super Bowl LII finished upon the museum steps, where players and team personnel gave speeches from a lectern to the large crowd gathered along Benjamin Franklin Parkway.
 On February 14, 2025, another victory parade finished on the museum steps to celebrate the Eagles victory in Super Bowl LIX.

 It was featured on the finale of The Amazing Race 36.